peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

     public double ToDouble();

-Converts this value to a 64-bit floating-point number.
+Converts this value to its closest equivalent as a 64-bit floating-point number.
 The half-even rounding mode is used.
 If this value is a NaN, sets the high bit of the 64-bit floating point number's mantissa for a quiet NaN, and clears it for a signaling NaN.
 Then the next highest bit of the mantissa is cleared for a quiet NaN, and set for a signaling NaN.
 Then the other bits of the mantissa are set to the lowest bits of this object's unsigned mantissa.

 The following example converts a number in the form of a string to a `double` , or a 64-bit floating point number.    public static double StringToDouble(String str) {
     return arbitrary-precision binary float.FromString(str).ToDouble();